 Many banks and credit unions were responding to the downward revenue pressure as a result of lower debit interchange revenues and changing market conditions caused, in part, by the substantial number of account holders now subject to higher balance limits in covered institutions.
 The effect of the Durbin Amendment is akin to regulatory "whack-a-mole," where a reduction in revenue in one category forces multiple feegenerating categories to rise (Figure 7).
 Credit unions felt many of the same pressures.
 While not responsible to stockholders, credit unions were forced to reduce services to members as revenue declined.
 For-profit banks were left with few options but to generate revenue from other sources to meet stockholder expectations.

-Debit Monthly Maintenance Fee (Gone) Minimum Balance for Free Checking (Gone) Underbanked On Communities
+Debit Monthly Free Checking Minimum Balance Impact on the Negative Impact for Free Checking

+(Gone)

+Maintenance Fee

 Figure 7: A Regulatory "Whack-a-Mole"

 Source: Cornerstone Advisors